tommasomarzi/Competitive-Lotka-Volterra/README.md

 ### C++
 The C++ version required is the C++11 standard.

+The graphical part of the agent-based model is made with [OpenGL](https://www.opengl.org//) using the [FreeGlut library](http://freeglut.sourceforge.net/).
-In order to install the [freeGLUT library](http://freeglut.sourceforge.net/), type (Ubuntu or Debian Linux):
+To install it, type (Ubuntu or Debian Linux):
 ```bash
 sudo apt-get install freeglut3 freeglut3-dev
 ```
-and for the [GNU binutils](https://www.gnu.org/software/binutils/) tools:
+To install the [GNU binutils](https://www.gnu.org/software/binutils/) tools, type:
 ```bash
 sudo apt-get install binutils-gold
 ```